polar-app/polar-app/content/blog/2020-11-09-Three-Stage-Process-To-Become-A-Better-Reader-Using-Active-Reading.md

 We all learn to read letters/characters and think that this is it.
 Whereas through the multiple years of my reading journey, I discovered that there's so much more to actually retaining the information.
 That is why these 3 stages - pre-read, reading, rereading (processing) - is an essential method in improving your reading skills because it primarily targets reading comprehension.
 With this process, you will be able to discern the information and retain it.

-Now you have everything you need to get started so either pick up a book or open up [Polar](https://getpolarized.io/) and begin your reading journey.
+Now you have everything you need to get started so either pick up a book or open up <a href="https://getpolarized.io">Polar</a> and begin your reading journey.